ember-nexus/api/docs/api-endpoints/element/get-related.md

 <!-- div:left-panel -->

 Returns all nodes related to the current node.
-Returned data is paginated and each page contains all relations between the node and the returned nodes.
+Returned data is paginated, and each page contains all relations between the node and the returned nodes.
 Includes parents and children.

 ## Request Example